Chosen Company: History

-The company was formed in 2022 during the Russian invasion of Ukraine as the 312:th Swedish volunteer Company.
+The company was formed in 2022 during the Russian invasion of Ukraine as the 312th Swedish volunteer Company.
 It was led by Swedish military veteran Edvard Selander Patrignani under the international legion until his death in combat on 18 July 2022.
-After that the unit moved to the Kherson front and was placed under the 126:th TDF.
+After that the unit moved to the Kherson front and was placed under the 126th TDF.
 At the start of 2023, the company was renamed Chosen Company, to better represent the units multi-national composition and became attached to the 59th Motorized Brigade.
 The company fought in the 2023 Ukrainian counteroffensive.
 In October 2024, the unit joined the 49th Special Purpose Detachment of the Security Service of Ukraine.
 On 26 May 2025, O'Leary announced on X that Chosen Company had been disbanded, adding that he will release a statement after the end of his contract.
 Team Timekeeper, a group that tracks the deaths of foreign volunteers, asked O'Leary how many casualties the unit had taken under his command to which O'Leary replied, "12 KIA, around 60 WIA".

 On 3 June 2025, O'Leary made a post on X where he criticized the Ukrainian government's treatment of foreign volunteers saying, "tens of thousands of foreigners have answered the call to defend Ukraine and yet they continue to have less legal standing in most areas than a foreigner in Ukraine on a 'edu visa/residency.'
 This same patchwork has removed the meritocracy of the military for foreigners as well and has effectively create a caste system in both civilian and military life for those serving in the military."

 On 16 June 2025, O'Leary stated that he had disbanded the unit because of the poor quality, cronyism, and "Soviet-style thinking" of the Ukrainian officer corps, claiming that their leadership took more lives than Russian actions.
 He also accused the former commander of the 59th Assault Brigade, Bogdan Shevchuk, of sending intelligence officers with no combat experience on assault operations and sending troops to unreachable positions, which led to numerous deaths and injuries.

-War Crimes
+On 10 May 2026, O'Leary stated that Chosen Company was again being activated.